voxcraft/voxcraft.github.io/design.md

 Then, copy and run the script from this (readonly) example [notebook](https://colab.research.google.com/drive/1aOszrCOE9yzWxz_J6RlGqx6zchs1QgaH?usp=sharing).

+**Note: It is important to copy and run both code cells from the example notebook.**

 <br>

 It will produce `a.history` which can be played in voxcraft-viz to visualize the simulated behavior.